T

 neighborhood

-Explore the vibrant and bohemian Getsemaní district, known for its colorful street art, lively plazas, and historic architecture.
-It offers a more local and edgy vibe compared to the Walled City.
+Explore the vibrant and bohemian Getsemaní, known for its colorful street art, lively plazas like Plaza de la Trinidad, and bustling local life.
+This area offers a more authentic and artistic vibe compared to the Walled City.

-• Visit Plaza de la Trinidad in the evening for a lively atmosphere.
+• Plaza de la Trinidad comes alive in the evening with street performers and food stalls.

 2. Midday